emb-riscv/specs-markdown/exceptions-and-interrupts.md

 ### Priority bits

-The actual number of bits used to store the interrupt priority is device specific, but should be in the range [3-8].
+The actual number of bits used to store the interrupt priority is implementation specific, but should be in the range [3-8].

 If lower than 8 bits are implemented, the existing bits should always store the most significant bits (MSB), with the least significant bits (LSB) ignored on write and reading 0.